 Chiropractic on Eagle in Newmarket has been serving families for 16 years – we have been fortunate to have helped our community get better, naturally (see what some of them say about us by clicking here).
 Millions of Canadians choose chiropractic care each year.
 The numbers continually grow as chiropractic leads all other health care providers in the wellness industry.
 More and more families are choosing chiropractic as their wellness strategy to ensure maximum health and well-being today and for their future.
 Research is continually growing to support what chiropractors have known for over 100 years.
-Choose health.
-Choose chiropractic!

-Chiropractic is not a treatment of any specific condition, but rather a method of removing interference to your nervous system so your body can heal and function more optimally.
 Some conditions that are listed below are examples of chiropractic’s success in helping the body recover.

 Arm Pain/Cervical Disc Herniation